replikation/bioinformatics_side/docs/atom.md

 # Atom
-* steps here are escribed using win10 and a WSL with ubuntu
+* steps here are described using win10 and a WSL with ubuntu

 ## Important Packages